-- Encourage her to keep a good relationship with her relative, her mum, and dad, etc.
+- Encourage her to keep a good relationship with her relative, her mum, dad, etc.

-- Speak with her with a topic of HER interest.
+- Speak with her about a topic of HER interest.

-- In front of her relative praise her.
+- In front of her relatives praise her.

 - Give each other gifts.
 You will love each other more.

 - Get rid of the routine once in a while, surprise her with something, it will get rid of the rust.

 - Ignore some of her mistakes- pretend you did not see/hear some of her small mistakes.